aljazceru/awesome-nostr/README.md

 - [nsecbunkerd](https://github.com/kind-0/nsecbunkerd) - Keep your nostr keys in a single place and provide fine-grained access to your team members.
 - [Obsidian Nostr Writer](https://github.com/jamesmagoo/nostr-writer#readme) - A free Obsidian plugin that allows writers to seamlessly publish to Nostr
 - [osint-user-discovery](https://github.com/Inforensics/osint-user-discovery)![stars](https://img.shields.io/github/stars/Inforensics/osint-user-discovery.svg?style=social) - OSINT Discovery is a set of Python scripts designed to search for users or URLs across different social media platforms(nostr, mastodon) and caching services.
 - [Plebs vs. Zombies](https://www.plebsvszombies.cc) - Kill the zombies taking over your Nostr follow list!
 They're dead, but refuse to die.
+Try Scout Mode without signing in to see how many zombies any Nostr user is following.
 - [powrelay.xyz](https://powrelay.xyz) - A proof of work-based nostr explorer.
 - [publsp](https://github.com/smallworlnd/publsp)![stars](https://img.shields.io/github/stars/smallworlnd/publsp.svg?style=social) A CLI tool for any Lightning Network node or Lightning Service Provider (LSP) to advertise liquidity offers over Nostr.
+- [Purgatory](https://www.mutable.top/purgatory) - A standalone feature of Mutable that finds follows who create hellthreads or use spam apps, and lets you mass mute them.
 - [Replies](https://replies.nostrapps.org) - Nostr micro-app for viewing replies and reactions to events
 - [The Resurrector](https://www.plebsvszombies.cc/resurrector) - A standalone feature of Plebs vs. Zombies that lets users undelete their nostr profiles if they were previously deleted.
 - [rss.nostr.band](https://rss.nostr.band) - Create custom RSS feeds with posts matching your keywords and consume using your favorite RSS reader.